-FlamMap is a fire analysis desktop application that runs in a 64-bit Windows Operating System environment.
+FlamMap is a fire analysis desktop application that ONLY runs in a 64-bit Windows Operating System environment.
 It can simulate potential fire behavior characteristics (spread rate, flame length, fireline intensity, etc.), fire growth and spread and conditional burn probabilities under constant environmental conditions (weather and fuel moisture).
 With the inclusion of FARSITE it can now compute wildfire growth and behavior for longer time periods under heterogeneous conditions of terrain, fuels, fuel moistures and weather.)

 The FlamMap fire mapping and analysis system (Finney 2006) describes potential fire behavior for constant environmental conditions (weather and fuel moisture).
 Fire behavior is calculated for each pixel within the landscape file independently.
 Potential fire behavior calculations include surface fire spread, flame length, crown fire activity type, crown fire initiation, and crown fire spread.
 Dead fuel moisture and conditioning of dead fuels in each pixel based on slope, shading, elevation, aspect, and weather.
 With the inclusion of FARSITE, FlamMap can now compute wildfire growth and behavior with detailed sequences of weather conditions.